 “Overall, my hope is to devise ways of interacting through games that echo Indigenous teachings or echo our traditional games,” LaPensée said.
 “By including Indigenous collaborators as equals in the process, we can ensure our voices influence meaningful change from aesthetics to narrative to design.”

 LaPensée’s recent successes in gaming began with educational games and apps that were covered in scholarly journals and conventional media.
 That attention led to support for additional projects, and helped broaden her audiences from middle and high school students to recreational gamers.

-Her game When Rivers Were Trails became available in February 2019 for PC/MAC, iPad, Android and Chromebook.
+Her game When Rivers Were Trails is a 2D adventure game following a displaced Anishinaabe during allotment in the 1890’s, available in February 2019 for PC/MAC, iPad, Android and Chromebook.
 The game features more than 20 Indigenous writers, as well as creative directors, artists, and musicians from Indigenous communities.
 The Indian Land Tenure Foundation and Nichlas Emmons collaborated with MSU’s Games for Entertainment and Learning Lab to develop the game, with support provided by the San Manuel Band of Mission Indians.

 The educational 2D adventure game follows an Anishinaabeg in the 1890s who is displaced and relocated from traditional territory in the Midwest due to allotment acts on Indigenous land.
 Players are challenged to balance their physical, emotional, mental, and spiritual well-being while making choices about contributing to the resistance or participating in trade, as they travel through various states and regions toward a new home in California.